b0ink/csgo-chaos-mod/README.md

 If set to `0`, effects will be spawned at random.\
 If set to `1`, 3 random effects will be displayed in the Twitch Overlay app and will spawn the most voted effect.
 (1 of the 3 effects will be spawned if there are no votes).

-Chaos ConVars can also be edited through the `!chaos` menu using `Settings`.
+Chaos ConVars are controlled through `sourcemod/configs/Chaos/Chaos_Convars.cfg`, or alternatively through the `!chaos->Settings` menu, which will automatically updating the ConVar config.

 ## Currently supported maps with working spawns